-- Codifying the dispute resolution process in a general tax administration law that has uniform application across all core taxes. - Publishing clear explanations of taxpayers' rights and legal avenues for review of decisions made by the tax administration. - Requiring auditors to provide taxpayers with a clear explanation of: - Adjustments made to tax liabilities as a result of an audit; - Reasons for penalties imposed; and - Rights and avenues of review. - Minimizing the incidence of disputes by: - Regularly up-skilling auditors in audit techniques and interpretation of the tax laws; - Having effective audit case management frameworks, including supervisory review and approval processes throughout the conduct of an audit;
+- Codifying the dispute resolution process in a general tax administration law that has uniform application across all core taxes. - Publishing clear explanations of taxpayers' rights and legal avenues for review of decisions made by the tax administration. - Requiring auditors to provide taxpayers with a clear explanation of: - o Adjustments made to tax liabilities as a result of an audit;

-- Monitoring the underlying causes of disputes (e.g., weaknesses in the audit process or gaps in the tax laws or regulations) and taking remedial action (e.g., retraining staff, changing administrative procedures or amending laws and regulations). - Having a simple, transparent, and graduated dispute resolution mechanism comprising the following stages: - First stage-independent review by the tax administration (i.e. reviews are undertaken by designated review officers independent of the audit department).
-Internal review of this kind is variously referred to as objection, complaint, appeal or administrative review. - Second stage-review by an independent external specialist tax tribunal, review board/committee, or court where the taxpayer is dissatisfied with the outcome of an administrative review (an alternative fast-track dispute resolution process involving arbitration may also be in place); and - Final stage-review by a higher appellate court to resolve remaining disputes concerning legal interpretation and facts.2 - Allowing taxpayers to escalate a dispute directly to the second stage where the tax administration fails to complete an administrative review within a reasonable timeframe. - Allowing collection of all or some of a disputed amount to be suspended for the duration of the appeal process if recovery of the debt is not considered to be at risk (e.g., is secured by a lien on an asset owned by the taxpayer or a third party guarantee). - Promptly refunding overpaid tax where a dispute is resolved in the taxpayer's favor. - Making public the conditions under which the tax administration may reach an out-of-court settlement in respect of a tax dispute. - Having an IT system that: - Records receipt of all disputes; - Uses an automated case management system; and - Generates management information (e.g., number of cases received, number of cases resolved, value of disputed tax, age of cases, nature of issues in dispute, dispute outcomes, and potential impact of the case(s) on the tax system-policy, legal or operational).
+- o Reasons for penalties imposed; and - o Rights and avenues of review. - Minimizing the incidence of disputes by: - Regularly up-skilling auditors in audit techniques and interpretation of the tax laws; - Having effective automated audit case management frameworks, including supervisory review and approval processes throughout the conduct of an audit; - Monitoring the underlying causes of disputes (e.g., weaknesses in the audit process or gaps in the tax laws or regulations) and taking remedial action (e.g., retraining staff, changing administrative procedures or amending laws and regulations). - Having a simple, transparent, and graduated dispute resolution mechanism comprising the following stages: - First stage-independent review by the tax administration (i.e. reviews are undertaken by designated review officers independent of the audit department).
+Internal review of this kind is variously referred to as objection, complaint, appeal or administrative review. - Second stage-review by an independent external specialist tax tribunal, review board or committee, or court where the taxpayer is dissatisfied with the outcome of an administrative review (an alternative fast-track dispute resolution process involving arbitration may also be in place); and - o Final stage-review by a higher appellate court to resolve remaining disputes concerning legal interpretation and facts.21

-1 Disputed tax assessments normally arise: (a) from administrative error; or (b) as an outcome of a tax audit or investigation that has identified a discrepancy that is disputed by the taxpayer on grounds of facts or legal interpretation.
+20 Disputed tax assessments normally arise: (a) from administrative error; or (b) as an outcome of a tax audit or investigation that has identified a discrepancy that is disputed by the taxpayer on grounds of facts or legal interpretation.
 TADAT assessments focus on (b).